pvaswindas/AWS-HOSTING-EC2-NGINX-DJANGO-POSTGRES/README.md

   - For Windows: "icacls key_name.pem /inheritance:r /grant:r %USERNAME%:R"
 - Make sure to replace "key_name.pem" with the actual name of your .pem file.

+### Access the instance by logging in:
+- Now, paste the command copied earlier from the SSH client tab.
+- After pasting the command, you may encounter a prompt about host authenticity.
+Type "yes" and press Enter to continue connecting.

+### Installing required dependencies:
+- sudo apt update
+- sudo apt install python3-pip python3-dev libpq-dev postgresql postgresql-contrib nginx curl

+# Step 3: Setting Up Database in Postgres